aura-nw/HackWasm/README.md

 If you are still struggling to find your team, head over Aura Network Discord and tag me: eledra | Aura Network#8201 so that I can find someone at the venue to help you with the presentation.

+## Jude Criterias

+Each project will be evaulated indpedently by judges following these criterias:

+- Innovative : Is it the most innovative solution?
+- Impactful : Is it impactful to the ecosystem?
+- Realistic : Can it be done in the real world?
+- Creative and original : Is it original and the most creative?
+- Business value/Market fit : Does it offer any business value?
+Does it have a potential product-market fit?